 We’ll have morning leisure time until a private transfer to the train station for a scenic train ride from Kandy to the hill station of Nuwara Eliya.
 On arrival in Nuwara Eliya, we’ll meet our driver/guide and be transferred to our hotel.

 The cool, misty hill station of Nuwara Eliya (pronounced Noor elia) was first established as a summer retreat by the Governor of Ceylon, Sir Edward Barnes, in 1828.
 Twenty years later it was developed into a resort by Samuel Baker to provide 19th-century colonials with respite from the lowland heat.
 Even today it has an air of wistful, suburban nostalgia, with mock-Tudor houses set in carefully-tended gardens, a red English post box and pink-painted post office, winding roads, trout streams, a golf course, race-course and botanical gardens.
 The clubs and hotels – social centres of the colony – remain, complete with visitors’ and game books, Inglenook fireplaces, billiard tables and authentically colonial menus.
-In the late afternoon, we’ll enjoy a sightseeing tour of Nuwara Eliya including a visit to a vegetable gardens.
+In the late afternoon, we’ll enjoy a sightseeing tour of Nuwara Eliya including a visit to a vegetable garden.
 Overnight in Nuwara Eliya.

 Day 9: (Mar 11)

 After breakfast at the hotel, we’ll proceed to Udalwalwe and visit Elephant transit home via Ravana ella water falls &Wellawaya.
 We’ll have an en-route lunch at a local restaurant and proceed to Kataragama.
-Kataragama is a religious site for Hindus, Buddhists and Muslims.
+Kataragama is a religious site for Hindus, Buddhists, and Muslims.
 Several pilgrims visit this sacred site daily.
 What fascinates at Kataragama is not so much the architecture as the rhythm of pilgrim life, and the colorful, elaborate religious ceremonies and rituals taking place.

 In the afternoon we’ll visit Kataragama Devalaya, for the evening ceremony as well as the other shrines.
 Late evening we’ll continue our drive to Yala and check-in to the hotel.
 Overnight in Yala.